 The elimination of MTCT of HIV and syphilis will help to improve a broad range of maternal and child health (MCH) outcomes and also directly contribute to the Millennium Development Goals (MDGs), specifically MDGs 4 and 5, which aim to reduce child mortality and improve maternal health, and MDG 6, which aims to reduce the spread of HIV, malaria, and other diseases.

-Prevention of mother to child transmission of HIV programme was launched in the year 2002.
-In 2013 this programme was improved as EMTCT programme and measures were taken to scale up testing services among pregnant women throughout the country aiming at reaching >95% testing of pregnant women for HIV by end 2016.
+The Prevention of mother-to-child transmission of HIV programme was launched in the year 2002.
+In 2013 this programme was improved as an EMTCT programme and measures were taken to scale up testing services among pregnant women throughout the country aiming at reaching >95% testing of pregnant women for HIV by the end of 2016.
 Most of the provinces of the country have already initiated the programme.
 Sri Lanka has satisfactory MCH services with more than 99% of the antenatal population receiving antenatal care and delivering in health care institutions.
-The term “validation” is used to attest that a country has successfully met criteria for EMTCT of HIV and/or syphilis at a specific point in time.
+The term “validation” is used to attest that a country has successfully met the criteria for EMTCT of HIV and/or syphilis at a specific point in time.
 “Validation of EMTCT of HIV and/or syphilis” implies that countries will also need to maintain ongoing, routine, effective programme interventions and quality surveillance systems to monitor EMTCT of HIV and/or syphilis.

 Global indicators for validation for the elimination of MTCT of HIV and syphilis.